 A razor-sharp comedic voice who captures the chaotic, cringe-filled absurdity of being young and adrift in the digital age.

-Rachel Sennott emerged from the New York City stand-up and indie film scene with a specific, unflinching brand of humor.
-She specializes in portraying young women who are deeply messy, painfully self-aware, and hilariously flawed, navigating the minefields of modern dating, friendship, and career anxiety.
-Her breakout role in 'Shiva Baby' showcased her ability to wield acute social discomfort for both laughs and genuine tension, set against the backdrop of a Jewish funeral reception.
-She followed this with a star turn in 'Bottoms,' a high-school fight-club comedy that cemented her status as a generator of cult-favorite projects.
-Sennott's comedy feels lived-in and immediate, often drawing from the specific vernacular and existential dread of her generation, making her a defining screen presence for a new era of awkward, authentic storytelling.
+Rachel Sennott's breakout role in 'Shiva Baby' showcased her ability to turn acute social discomfort into both laughs and genuine tension, set at a Jewish funeral reception.
+Born in 1995, she emerged from the New York City stand-up and indie film scene with an unflinching brand of humor.
+She specializes in portraying young women who are deeply messy, painfully self-aware, and hilariously flawed, navigating modern dating, friendship, and career anxiety.
+She followed with a star turn in 'Bottoms,' a high-school fight-club comedy.
+Sennott's comedy draws from the specific vernacular and existential dread of her generation, making her a defining screen presence for awkward, authentic storytelling.

 1981–1996